Managing a Schedules Contract

 In addition to the myriad of resources available on the web, these are a few smart strategies that will help maximize your business opportunities.

-- Optimize your web presence by placing the GSA logo on your website and providing a link to your online pricelist.
+- Optimize your web presence by placing the GSA logo on your website and providing a link to your online GSA Schedule price list.
 Be sure to read and follow the GSA Star Mark Logo Policy.

-- Include your company web address on your pricelist.
+- Include your company web address on your GSA Schedule price list.

 - Train your personnel about your GSA Schedules contract – how it should be used, and how to best promote your business to potential government customers.